 Registering Pinnacle Studio 16 is can be confusing.
 Access to support registration is only by clicking on the "to submit a technical question" line in the registration e-mail.
 Clicking on Online Support > Technical Support from Help in Pinnacle 16 doesn't go to that same place.

 Avid Studio and Pinnacle Studio 16 claim to need a screen at least 1200 x 768 but it will run on a smaller screen.
 My primary (work) screen is 1024 x 768 and I have a second, viewing screen which is 1920 x 1080.
-I can move the video playback to the second screen.
+Video playback can be moved to the second screen.
 Turning the primary monitor to portrait orientation can make it display the work screen better, especially when looking through a Library.

-I changed "copy" to "link" in the Import dialog box, and directed the Library function to access the folders where I keep files I was to use in my first project.
-If their locations change, Avid Studio and Pinnacle Studio 16 will prompt to re-link to the new locations.
+I changed "copy" to "link" in the Import dialog box, and directed the Library function to access the folders where I keep files for my first project.

-I had to install activation keys to view and use files encoded with the h.264 compression -- .mp4 files, and many others besides.
+I had to install activation keys to view and use files encoded with h.264 compression -- .mp4 files, and many others besides.
 These files all appeared with a lock icon and a play arrow, and I didn't see how to get the key to unlock the files until I clicked on the icon to play one of the the files which wouldn't play.
-Avid Studio then informed me that I had to purchase a key, and then installed the key for free.
-In fact, all the keys are free, and in Pinnacle Studio 16 as well, and so what is the point of them?
+I was then informed that I had to purchase a key, but the key installed for free.
+If a key is free, what is the point?
 (Maybe it's to assure that they are being unlocked only by people who have purchased the software legally and registered it?...)
 Installation of activation keys is accessed in the Help menu rather than the Control Panel.
 This is not exactly an example of the best user interface management, but oh well, OK, it worked.
 Now, more about that user interface...

-The Avid Studio and Pinnacle Studio 16 manual and help are clearly written for what they do cover, but it's often hard to find what you need in them, due to commands which are accessed with wordless icons, and the lack of synonyms in the manual and help index.
-I'll grant that the user interface is better than that of Final Cut Pro 7 on the Mac, which I think can best be described as a quagmire.
+Pinnacle Studio 16 manual and help are clearly written for what they do cover, but it's often hard to find what you need in them, due to commands which are accessed with wordless icons, and the lack of synonyms in the manual and help index.
+To understand Pinnacle Studio 16, you will have to review the tutorials online, or Jeff Naylor's book -- or else you will become frustrated hunting around to find functions.
+The manual and the help don't provide an easy way into many important topics.
+I'll grant that the user interface is better than that of Final Cut Pro 7 on the Mac, which can best be described as a quagmire.

 Online tutorials in the copy of version 16.0 which I received were in German.
 The automatic update to version 16.1 provided access to tutorials in English.

 Pinnacle Studio up through version 15 uses icons to illustrate and enable transitions. between clips -- fades, dissolves, wipes etc -- and uses them intelligently.
-Clicking on the Transitions icon (in orange near the upper left of the screen shot below, and mercifully, only one of several icons arranged neatly in a row here) displays transitions in a two-dimensional table.
+Clicking on the Transitions icon (in orange in the mercifully short column near the upper left of the screen shot below) displays transitions in the two-dimensional table shown.
 The blue and orange display at the upper right is animated and cycles repeatedly between A in blue and B in orange to show how each transition works.
 Dragging one of the icons to the timeline inserts it.
 In the lower half of the screen, you can see the icons for a number of dissolves which have been inserted between clips.

 These icons graphically depict the functions they perform.
 That's a good use of icons.

 Icons which are merely symbolic, on the other hand, leave me cold.
 The "desktop" analogy on a computer screen doesn't do much for me if the items on the desktop are unfamiliar, unlabeled and strewn around the screen.
-Learning the meaning of the icons is like learning to read Chinese, and there are many of these in Avid Studio and Pinnacle Studio 16..
+Learning the meaning of the icons is like learning to read Chinese, and there are many of these in Pinnacle Studio 16.

-There are tooltips -- text which appears when you hover the mouse pointer over an icon, and that can help if the tooltip is descriptive, but on the other hand it is often necessary to look up a function in the user manual to identify and locate the icon.
+There are tooltips -- text which appears when you hover the mouse pointer over an icon, and that can help if the tooltip is descriptive, but on the other hand it is often necessary to look up a function in Naylor's book to identify and locate the icon.